 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-In this REP Ares 2.0 review first look, we’ll take a look at the prototype for the REP Ares 2.0, as well as some of Coop’s initial thoughts to see who this upgraded cable system is right for, plus the type of value it could bring to consumers.
+Well, everyone remain calm…because it’s finally here.
+REP Fitness has released the Ares 2.0.
+We were able to get our hands on the cable system.
+In this REP Ares 2.0 review, we’ll take a look at the new cable attachment, as well as some of Coop’s thoughts to see who this upgraded cable system is right for, as well as the type of value it could bring to consumers.

 REPping the Top Fitness Reviews